 Building Brand Recognition & Brand Awareness

 Formulating a strategy for brand recognition and awareness takes creativity, in-depth knowledge of your target audience, and a full understanding of who you are as a company.
 With these tools, you will have a greater ability to connect, expand your reach, and consistently build your brand.

 Set yourself apart from the competition in unique and creative ways.
 What is your Unique Value Proposition (UVP) and how can you leverage that in your branding?
 Getting your brand “stuck” in your customer’s memory is no small task.
 Focus on the core values of your products and services and present them in a way that reflects your company — prestigious, innovative, fun, etc. Through images, colors, content, distinctive logos, and concise, creative taglines targeted to your ideal audience, your branding needs to soar.

 Cultivate Your Best Brand Advocates

 Stay active on your various social media accounts and seek out (and engage with!) your best brand advocates.
 This encouragement of “word-of-mouth” advertising is a very potent tool when it comes to brand recognition and awareness.
 Retweet, repost, reply — and repeat.

 Need help reaching out to the right people?
 An inbound marketing agency can help manage your social media to find and utilize brand advocates to help grow your business.

 Give Away Free Stuff

 Be generous but don’t break the bank.
 Review your marketing and advertising budget and determine a certain amount of money to give away products or service packages to promote your brand.
-Depending on your industry, you can take advantage of professional conferences, city festivals and parades, company brick and mortar special events, etc. to promote your brand.
-From koozies to tote bags, refrigerator magnets to pens and t-shirts, this small gesture can create big rewards.
+Depending on your industry, you can take advantage of professional conferences, city festivals and parades, company brick-and-mortar special events, etc. to promote your brand.
+From koozies to tote bags, and refrigerator magnets to pens and t-shirts, this small gesture can create big rewards.

 Create Interactive Social Media Contests